Donitzo/godot-universal-spritepacker/README.md

 I've used [TexturePacker](https://www.codeandweb.com/texturepacker) for years and still think it’s a great option if you need the full range of features it provides.
 But over time, I realized I didn’t actually need most of them.
 I had already written custom importers for its metadata formats in my own [retro JavaScript games](https://donitz.itch.io/sweet-hell), and the actual task of packing sprites turned out to be straightforward thanks to the excellent [rectpack](https://github.com/secnot/rectpack) module.

-This led me to build the first version of this tool (originally called `smart_splitter`), focused on a workflow where sprites and tilesets are kept as individual files and automatically packed into spritesheets based on their filenames.
+This led me to build the first version of this tool (originally called `smart_splitter`), focused on a workflow where sprites and tilesets are kept as individual files and automatically packed into spritesheets based on their filename and folder structure.
 That setup made iteration super convenient.
 Later, as I started using Godot more, I extended the tool to export native `.tres` resources as well.

 I also occasionally needed to export UI icons directly from vector files, making it easy to go from vector artwork to in-game assets.
 For example, I used a single SVG with this packer when creating the icons for [Canvas Draw 2D](https://donitz.itch.io/canvas-draw-2d), turning updates into a single-click task.